Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 Allowances pursuant to GRIA have been built into the Tanda Managed Template.
 These are divided into two types of allowances - Automatic Allowances and Manual Allowances.

-Automatic allowances
+Automatic Allowances

 The below allowances will automatically apply on timesheets when the Allowance Tag has been saved to the Employee Profile and the conditions of Applies When have been met.